vermont42/Conjuguer/README.md

 ### License

-Conjuguer is licensed under the GNU General Public License in order to discourage release of low-quality clones to the App Store.
+**Conjuguer** is licensed under the GNU General Public License in order to discourage release of low-quality clones to the App Store™.
 Conjugar briefly suffered this indignity.

 ### TODOs